mercadopago/devsite-docs/guides/checkout-bricks/landing.en.md

  - type: reversed
  - message: Know all Checkout Bricks modules and their availability.
  - benefit_title: Card Payment Brick [new]
- - benefit_message: Offers credit and debit card payments with the ability to save card details for future purchases.
+ - benefit_message: Offer credit and debit card payments with the ability to save card details for future purchases.
  - benefit_title: Payment Brick [soon]
  - benefit_message: Offer different payment methods from which your customers can choose.
  - benefit_title: Wallet Brick [soon]